willbush/blog/content/blog/impermanent-nixos-part1.md

 within a NixOS system configuration.

 This means all the `home.nix` configuration is applied when `nixos-install` is run (above) or in the more normal case when using `nixos-rebuild`.
-Otherwise, we would have to use standalone `home-manager` cli tool, and opt-in to persist it's changes.
+I rather not have to use the `home-manager` standalone CLI tool.
+I suppose one might have a use-case where they want to configure their home independently of their system.
+I'm not sure what the best approach is, in that case with an ephemeral root, to avoid having to run the tool on every boot.

 ## Finding optimal alignment